thijsvanloef/palworld-server-docker/README.md

 *** Required for docker stop to save and gracefully close the server

 > [!IMPORTANT]
-> Boolean values used in environment variables are case sensitive because they are used in the shell script.
+> Boolean values used in environment variables are case-sensitive because they are used in the shell script.
 >
 > They must be set using exactly `true` or `false` for the option to take effect.